• Skip to primary navigation

 • Online Casinos

-Tax on Betting & Gambling – Do I Need to Pay Tax?
+Gambling and Betting Tax in the UK – Do I Need to Pay Tax?
 What Tax Do Operators Pay?

-Gambling Tax LawIn short for the customer there is no tax to pay on either bets or any subsequent winnings in the UK.
-If you are not based in the UK you may be liable for tax in your own jurisdiction if you take any winnings back to that teritory, you are advised to check in advance.
+Gambling Tax LawIn short, for the customer there is no tax to pay on either bets or any subsequent winnings in the UK.
+If you are not based in the UK you may be liable for tax in your own jurisdiction.
+If you take any winnings back to that territory, you are advised to check in advance.

 It may seem strange to some people that the UK Government don’t want a slice of the pie from punters.
-Don’t worry the government still get their two pound of flesh they just now take it direct from bookies in the form of point of consumption tax.
+Don’t worry, the government still get their two pounds of flesh, they just take it direct from bookies in the form of a point of consumption tax.

 Beware however, there are some instances in which tax may need to paid, such as in the case of index and financial betting.
 In this article we tell you everything you need to know about betting tax, we tell you if you need to declare winnings, what to do if you’re a professional gambler, the old rules, history and more.